dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 ## What is Ansible?
 Ansible is essentially a provisioning and configuration management tool.
 You write _mostly_ declarative `.yml` files to specify the desired state of a machine.
 The idea is that instead of having to write code to handle various pre-existing states of the machine ("Does this file exist?"), you simply say (aka *declare*) the desired state you want the machine to be in.
 This idea is usually referred to as a [desired state model].

 Ansible is _mostly_ declarative.
-What I might be that is that Ansible strives to be as declarative as possible and hide the specific commands performed from the user.
-However, Ansible also has the ability to do loops, concatenate lists, and do mappings of data-structures.
+What I mean is that Ansible strives to be as declarative as possible and hide the specific commands performed from the user, but it violates that principle sometimes.
+For instance, Ansible also has the ability to do loops, concatenate lists, and do mappings between various data-structures.
 You can even run snippets of python code as [filters]() to do more complex commands/transformations.

 ## How Does it Work?
+I'll keep this brief since a full explanation could get very long and very complicated.

 Ansible works by essentially creating ssh connections to a set of target hosts, copying python code to those machines, and executing that python on those machines to make changes to the system.
+Micheal DeHaan (the creator) called it "ssh in a loop".

 Ansible is also stateless.
-This is even more pronounced now with tools like Terraform - which is stateful - gaining in popularity.
+What that means is that Ansible reads the current state of a machine while it is being run and makes the changes required to move it into the desired state.
+While this is great in many ways and allows you to start controlling a target machine almost instantly, it also leads to odd problems.
+For example, if at one point you needed a file to be created on the machine, but you don't need it anymore, Ansible won't auto-cleanup that file for you - you would need to write a specific Ansible configuration to remove it.

+## How Do You Use It?
 With Ansible, you typically have the following components:
 * **Inventory** - a collection of machines/hosts you want to control/configure.
 You can group them into hierarchies with children, etc. You can also target multiple groups using various patterns and limit commands.

-* **Modules** - modules are essentially abstrations to controlling a target host.
+* **Modules** - modules are essentially abstractions to controlling a target host.
 Think of them as a API layer provided by Ansible for all the things you would want to do on a host.
 You use various modules to interact with different parts of the hosts you are changing.
-Modules tend to be aligned with either a specific machine sub-system (files, packages, networking), commonly used packages (systemctl), but also exist for cloud providers or specific vendor related taks.
+Modules tend to be aligned with either a specific machine sub-system (files, packages, networking), commonly used packages (systemctl), but also exist for cloud providers or specific vendor-related needs.

 * **Tasks** - tasks are single invocations of a module.
 They tend to be extremely small and make incremental changes.
 Think of a task as interacting with a specific API for the host you are targeting.
 Tasks utilize modules to accomplish this interaction